apache/spark/docs/sql-performance-tuning.md

  </table>

  ### Optimize Local Shuffle Reader
  This feature optimize the shuffle reader to local shuffle reader when converting the sort merge join to broadcast hash join in runtime and no additional shuffle introduced.
 It takes effect when `spark.sql.adaptive.enabled` and `spark.sql.adaptive.shuffle.localShuffleReader.enabled` configuration properties are both enabled.
-This feature and coalescing post shuffle partition number feature can bring about 1.76x performance gain with query 77 in 3TB TPC-DS.
+This feature can improve the performance by saving the network overhead of shuffle process.
  ### Optimize Skewed Join
  This feature choose the skewed partition and creates multi tasks to handle the skewed partition when both enable `spark.sql.adaptive.enabled` and `spark.sql.adaptive.skewedJoinOptimization.enabled`.
-There are four following sub-configurations in this optimization rule.
-This feature can bring about 6x performance gain in specific skewed join use case, which can refer the detailed use case in PR#26434.
+There are two following sub-configurations in this optimization rule.
+Data skew can severely downgrade performance of join queries.
+And this feature can split the skewed partition into multi parallel tasks instead of original 1 task to reduce the overhead of skewed join.
   <table class="table">
      <tr><th>Property Name</th><th>Default</th><th>Meaning</th></tr>
      <tr>